Welcome to Voice and Communication Therapy at Indigo Gender Service

-We are a team of speech and language therapists working with trans and non-binary people to explore your authentic voice.
-We are looking forward to working with you
+We are a team of Speech and Language Therapists working with trans and non-binary people to explore your authentic voice.
+We look forward to working with you!

 What is Voice and Communication Therapy?